CapgeminiTechHub/Amazon-web-services-1/README.md

 # Overview

-The Tech Hub skill allows users to walk into the @Phoenix Tech Hub at Capgemini and answer users queries.
+The Tech Hub skill allows users to walk into the @Phoenix Tech Hub at Capgemini and ask questions about the tech hub.
+The skill respons to a variety of queries.

 Examples of the queries the Tech Hub skill can answer include the following:

-- Tells us what the Tech Hub is
+- Tells me what the Tech Hub is
-- Tells us what the Tech Hub skill can do
+- Tells me what you can do
-- Tells us about the facilities available in the Tech Hub
+- Tells me about the facilities available in the Tech Hub
-- Tell us about the inventories available in the Tech Hub
+- Tell me what's in the inventory
+- etc.

 # Opening the skill

-The invocation name for the Tech hub skill is 'Phoenix'.
+The invocation name for the Tech Hub skill is 'Phoenix'.
 Saying phrases such as:

 - "Open Phoenix"
 - "Ask Phoenix"
 - "[do something] from Phoenix"

-will open the skill and perform an intent if desired.
+will open the skill and perform an intent if applicable.
+Intents can be activated at the same time as, or after opening the skill.

 # Explain Tech Hub